Greece Moments Greece Moments

 Pythagorio: Built on an ancient city

-Along the bulbous harbor pier it is very busy.
-Dozens of taverns and cafés vie for the favor of holiday guests.
-Souvenir shops and handicrafts have settled in the back streets.
+Along the wide harbour pier it gets very busy.
+Dozens of taverns and cafés compete for the attention of holidaymakers.
+Souvenir shops and craft stores have settled into the back streets.

 pythagorio hafenmole samos